-The Florida Senate overwhelmingly passed a Congressional Redistricting plan on Wednesday, but the 12-day special session is far from over.
+TALLAHASSEE — The Florida Senate overwhelmingly passed a congressional redistricting plan on Wednesday, but the 12-day special session is far from over.

-That's because the plan adopted 28-8 is vastly different than a rival redistricting plan the Florida House passed out on Tuesday.
+The plan adopted by a 28-8 vote is vastly different — particularly in Tampa Bay — than a rival redistricting proposal the Florida House approved on Tuesday.

-The biggest differences between the maps center in the Tampa Bay region, with portions of eastern Hillsborough and Sarasota handled vastly differently.
-In the Senate plan all of Hillsborough County south of the Alafia River would be in the 15th Congressional District, represented by U.S. Rep. Dennis Ross, R-Lakeland.
-But the House version has that entire region – about 150,000 people - instead in the 16th Congressional District represented now U.S. Rep. Vern Buchanan, R-Sarasota.
+The biggest differences between the maps are centered in the Tampa Bay region, with portions of eastern Hillsborough County and southern Sarasota County handled vastly differently.
+In the Senate plan, all of Hillsborough County south of the Alafia River would be in Congressional District 15, represented by U.S. Rep. Dennis Ross, R-Lakeland.
+But the House version has that entire region — about 150,000 people — in Congressional District 16 represented by U.S. Rep. Vern Buchanan, R-Sarasota.
 Currently that area is split between U.S. Reps Tom Rooney, R-Okeechobee, and Kathy Castor, D-Tampa.

 The House map also would split Sarasota County in half, with the northern portion remaining in Buchanan's district, but the southern portion put into Rooney's district.
 The Senate would put all of Sarasota County back in Buchanan's district, where it is now.

 The Senate changes are an improvement over the base map that the House has adopted, said Sen. Bill Galvano, a Bradenton Republican who is leading the Senate's redistricting effort.
 It reduces the number of cities split in separate districts — notably Tampa — and doesn't create any other constitutional compliance problems, he said.

 "This is a genuine product and we are standing by it," Galvano said.